-TGB endorses the United Nations Millennium Development Goal other sustainability goals that shall succeed MDG after 2015 to achieve Universal Primary education.
-We believe in the right to free and compulsory education for children, till completion of primary education in a neighbourhood school.
+TGB endorses the Sustainable Development Goal to ensure inclusive and equitable quality education and promote lifelong learning opportunities for all.
+We believe in the right to free and compulsory education for children, till completion of school education in a neighbourhood school.
 We understand that education, one of the key indicators of social progress, plays a key role in creating a self-sustainable and equitable society.
+To contribute to Branch of the Indian Tea Association) and ETP (Ethical Tea partnership) support team estates and government agencies to empower young girls in Assam.
+They enable them to understand their rights and develop the skills and confidence they need to lead change in their communities and to change their own lives.

-To contribute to the educational empowerment of communities, Tata Global Beverages will support educational institutions for young children and the youth of the communities it serves.
+Source: "Bimala's Story" by UNICEF - Ethical Tea Partnership Programme the educational empowerment of communities, Tata Global Beverages will support educational institutions for young children and the youth of the communities it serves.
 We will promote education that will not only contribute to the employability and livelihood-generating capacity of the underprivileged, but also inculcate liberal and democratic values that will contribute to the development of humanity as a whole.